Sports and Activities

 The following activities have been declared unauthorized and restricted by the Boy Scouts of America:

-- All-terrain vehicles (ATVs) are banned from program use.
+- All-terrain vehicles (ATVs or UTVs) are banned from program use.
 The exception is council-approved ATV programs.
 They are not approved for unit use.
 ATVs are defined as motorized recreational cycles with three or four large, soft tires, designed for off-road use on a variety of terrains.

 - Boxing, karate, and related martial arts—except judo, aikido, and Tai Chi—are not authorized activities.